mmayr2012/habit_tracking_app/README.md

 # First: Installation

-Prerequisites

-- Before installing the Habit Tracking App, make sure you have the following prerequisites:
+Before installing the Habit Tracking App, make sure you have the following prerequisites:

 - Python 3.8 or higher is installed on your computer.